How to make a cheap and easy tempeh incubator.

 The incubator is now fully functional.
 However… A few modifications were made after the trial run.
 The first was to shield the lid above the bulb.
 Several layers of aluminum foil and paper towel were used, secured with 2-way tape.

 The other initial change was to hook the thermometer over the side, instead of using 2-way tape.
 I cut a thin strip of metal, bent it to hook over the edge, and hold the thermometer – secured, covered with duct tape.

 A heat shield was also fabricated from the metal plate, to more evenly dissipate the heat, attached over the bolt ends.

 The tray and rack were added in an attempt to avoid using plastic bags.
 The box was insulated using bubble packaging that the tray arrived in, along with some shop towel and more duct tape.

 All in all it’s worked very well.
 The first two trials with just the tray (Credit for that idea, here), seemed to dry out on top, and the top was not fully ensconced.
-There were many variables changed for the latest, so it’s impossible to say with certainty, but laying a layer of perforated parchment paper over the tray seemed to protect the beans from over-drying.
+I gave up on that idea and just use well-perforated, plastic bags.

 There are many sites out there with instructions and suggestions.
 The basics are there: Soak the beans (2.5cups), hull the beans, cook the beans, and dry them well.

 Then, it’s 2 tablespoons of vinegar and a teaspoon (Or, in the current case one packet) of the starter mixed with the beans.